ShoroukAbdelhalim/level1_cache_memory/README.md

 # level1_cache_memory
 	Level 1 cache memory is a simulator of a cache system of one level.
 It simulates different types of caches:
 Dirrect mapping, Set-associative and full associative caches.
 It also implements different types of replacements
 policies: LRU, FIFO and Random replacement policies.
-In addition, It considers the different writing moods: write through with write-allocation, write through with non-write-allocation and write back with write allocation.
+In addition, It considers the different writing modes: write through with write-allocation, write through with non-write-allocation and write back with write allocation.